Hensonkk/VBA-Challenge/README.md

 # VBA-Challenge
 This is a repo for VBA-Challenge in Module 2.
-  It is a VBA Script that contains a For Loop which loops through and analyzes data on each worksheet in the Multiple Year Stock Data excel file.
+  It is a VBA Script that loops through and analyzes data on each worksheet in the Multiple Year Stock Data excel file.